chiamp/skill-expression-game-analysis/README.md

 A player with maximum skill will always pick the optimal action that maximizes their chance of winning the game; such a player therefore plays an **optimal strategy** and is deemed an **optimal player**.

 A player with no skill is a little bit harder to define.
 In this project, I define a player with no skill as a player that implements a **random strategy** (i.e. the player always picks random actions) and is thus deemed a **random player**.
-In the [Open Discussions](#open-discussions) section, I go over some consequences of defining a no-skill player this way.
+In the [Open Discussions](#is-it-fair-to-assume-that-a-no-skill-player-is-equivalent-to-a-random-player) section, I go over some consequences of defining a no-skill player this way.

 By comparing the win rates of a player with maximum skill (an optimal player) and a player with no skill (a random player), we can measure the maximum effect that skill has in affecting the win rate in a particular game.

 ## Skill Score
 Let's first start with single-player games as an example (e.g. blackjack, solitaire, free cell etc.).

 Suppose an optimal player plays a single-player game and ends up with a 60% win rate, averaged over trillions of games.
-Now suppose a random player plays the same single-player game where it only pick random actions and ends up with a 20% win rate.
+Now suppose a random player plays the same single-player game where it only picks random actions and ends up with a 20% win rate.
 Therefore in this specific example, we see that using a no-skill, random strategy can account for up to a third of the win rate of the optimal strategy.
 On the flip side, we can say that the remaining two-thirds of the optimal win rate can indeed be attributed to skill.
 I call this two-thirds value, the **skill score**:

 <img src="https://render.githubusercontent.com/render/math?math=s = 1 - \frac{w_r}{w_o}">